 Renewal of Management Contract

-The provincial government council meeting on 9th March, approved an extension to four year contract of the current management company which would expire in 13-04-2020 whilst it prepared tender documents for the next contract.
+The provincial government council meeting on 9th March 2020, approved an extension to four year contract of the current management company which would expire in 13-04-2020 whilst it prepared tender documents for the next contract.
 No reason was given why those document had not been prepared in advance.
 The new five year contract would allow for the price to increase to 12€ and the number of visitors a day to increase from 1.100 to 1.400 and will include management of the visitors centre.
 Sadly with no new contract in place the path's down time in April and May was not used to invest in long term improvements by a consession holder that had no security.

 Guided tour Camino del Rey